-- Budget – Aviemore Youth Hostel: if you’re after the cheapest accommodation in Aviemore, you can’t look past the Aviemore Youth Hostel.
-The hostel is highly-rated and a favourite among budget travellers needing a play to stay in Aviemore.
-Otherwise, for a budget hotel stay in Aviemore, we recommend Coylumbridge Hotel.
-Although, the reviews aren’t as good as the Aviemore Youth Hostel.
+Budget: if you’re after the cheapest accommodation in Aviemore, you can’t look past the Aviemore Youth Hostel.
+The hostel is highly rated and a favourite among budget travellers needing a play to stay in Aviemore.

-- Mid-range – Cairngorm Hotel: the Cairngorm Hotel is hands down the most popular accommodation option in Aviemore.
+Mid-range: the Cairngorm Hotel is hands down the most popular accommodation option in Aviemore.
 The Cairngorm Hotel is perhaps the best value for money stay in the area, which includes a fantastic restaurant on-site.
-Given the Cairngorm Hotel is extremely popular, you may want to have another mid-range Aviemore hotel option up your sleeve.
-We recommend High Range Lodge Hotel as your backup option.

 Another Option Is To Stay Near Aviemore

 OYO Braeriach Hotel in Newtonmore is a fantastic option for those wanting to stay near Aviemore.
 Generally speaking, you’ll find accommodation in nearby places such as Newtonmore to be cheaper than staying directly in Aviemore.
-For only £43/night (if they’re still offering this special rate), you’ll be based opposite the magnificent Grampians mountain range and only a half an hour’s drive to the Green Loch Aviemore Walk trailhead.
+For a much cheaper rate, you’ll be based opposite the magnificent Grampians mountain range and only a half an hour’s drive to the Green Loch Aviemore Walk trailhead.

 At the OYO Braeriach Hotel, expect friendly and accommodating staff, who help with a seamless check-in.
 The rooms are warm and cosy with beautiful mountain views.
 Despite the rooms being small, they’ll have everything you need for a pleasant short stay.
 Conveniently, there’s a pub downstairs and free street parking.